Mason Tucker Embedded Software Engineer

 Work Experience

-- Worked closely with Hardware, Mechanical, and Industrial Design teams across 6 fitness and automotive product lines to coordinate schematic and BOM reviews, mechanical thermal envelopes, and manufacturing test fixtures, authoring 11 firmware design RFCs that shaped the org's firmware standard and onboarding 4 new firmware engineers.
+- Worked closely with Hardware, Mechanical, and Industrial Design teams across 6 fitness and automotive product lines to coordinate schematic and BOM reviews, thermal envelopes, and manufacturing test fixtures, authoring 11 firmware design RFCs that shaped the org's firmware standard and onboarding 4 new firmware engineers.